-Our expectations are that our students will consistently aim to exhibit the 4Cs across all aspects of College life, and in their interactions with staff and peers:
+Our expectations are that our students will consistently aim to exhibit:

-- Commitment
+- Excellence

-- Compassion
+- Respect

-- Courage
+- Equity

-- Creativity
+- Action

 Our school behaviour matrix is a visual tool that outlines the expectations of behaviours we expect all students and staff to learn, practice and demonstrate.
 They allow us to teach proactively and to provide students and parents with a positive message about behaviours for learning at school.